 No matter what grade of plywood you need to paint, they’re almost all the same.
 We will start by looking at the right paint for plywood, then move on to the details of painting plywood.

 - Painting plywood floors?
-Special paint, with some cool stencil ideas, is at the bottom (along with some very cool plywood tricks like iron-on glue banding, etc).
+Special paint, with some cool stencil ideas, jump to it (along with some very cool plywood tricks like iron-on glue banding, etc).

 - A full shopping list for painting plywood and more